ainefairbrother/ensemblQueryR/README.md

 ## Setup

-All functions in this package take the `pop` argument which defines the population for which to compute LD statistics.
+All functions in this package take the `pop` argument which defines the population for which to retrieve LD statistics.
 So, to get a list of options for this argument, run the `ensemblQueryGetPops()` function.

 ``` r
 # load libraries